trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 <center><img style="padding-bottom: 15px; padding-top: 5px" src="trecrts-setup.png" width="500px"></center>

-More details about this evaluation platform can be found in a forthcoming SIGIR 2016 demo by Roegiest et al., ["A Platform for Streaming Push Notifications to Mobile Assessors"](https://cs.uwaterloo.ca/~jimmylin/publications/Roegiest_etal_SIGIR2016.pdf).
+More details about the evaluation platform can be found in a SIGIR 2016 demo by Roegiest et al., ["A Platform for Streaming Push Notifications to Mobile Assessors"](https://cs.uwaterloo.ca/~jimmylin/publications/Roegiest_etal_SIGIR2016.pdf).